 Derives PTK.

-Verifies the Message 2 MIC.
+Verifies the Message 2 MIC or AEAD decryption operation result.

-If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame, the Authenticator silently discards Message 2.
+If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Authenticator silently discards Message 2.

-If the MIC is valid and it is part of a fast BSS transition Initial Mobility Domain Association, see 13.4.2 (FT initial mobility domain association in an RSN).
-If the MIC is valid and it is not part of a fast BSS transition Initial Mobility Domain Association, the Authenticator checks that the RSNE bitwise matches that from the (Re)Association Request frame.
+If the MIC or AEAD decryption is valid and Message 2 is part of a fast BSS transition Initial Mobility Domain Association, see 13.4.2 (FT initial mobility domain association in an RSN).
+If the MIC or AEAD decryption is valid and Message 2 is not part of a fast BSS transition Initial Mobility Domain Association, the Authenticator checks that the RSNE bitwise matches that from the (Re)Association Request frame.

 If these are not exactly the same, the Authenticator uses MLME-DEAUTHENTICATE.request primitive to terminate the association.